d-kozak/enticing/documentation/text_format.md

 ```

 ## StringWithMetadata
-In this format, the text from default index is sent as a string and the metadata are intervals over this string.
+In this format, the text from the default index is sent as a string and the metadata as intervals over this string.
 It is represented using the [following classes](../dto/src/main/kotlin/cz/vutbr/fit/knot/enticing/dto/AnnotatedText.kt).
 Though it is not that hard to generate, it requires quite a lot of processing on the frontend before it can be rendered.
 Also it has unnecessary overhead, because it is not necessary to sent the name for each index in each annotation.